coders-school/stl/module4/homework/Adaptors/README.md

   - begin()
   - end()

-That means you cannot use stl algorithms or for ranged loops with
+That means you **cannot** use stl algorithms or for ranged loops with:
 - Stack
 - Queue
 - Priority Queue